Elevation: 4,901 ft

 This peak is not in the book.

-Class 2.
-Once you are on the west side of the peak you can ascend any place that you like.
-We followed the drainage that runs up to the pass between Federal Butte and Peak 5591 and then ascended the broad south ridge to the top.
-We reached the summit in 1.4 mikes with 900 feet of gain.
+Once you are on the west side of the peak, you can ascend any place that you like.
+We followed the drainage that runs up to the pass between Federal Butte and Peak 5591.
+Then we ascended the broad South Ridge to the summit.
+We reached the summit in 1.4 mikes with 900 feet of elevation gain.